 He met her in front of the library.
 She had been circulating petitions to get a senatorial candidate on the ballot.
 She was pretty, but not too much.
 She had seemed quiet and polite and quite nervous when he asked her out.

-On their first date they’d met in the park and taken their dogs on a long walk.
-She’d seemed quit nervous, never looking him in the face.
+On their first date they’d met in the park and they had taken their dogs on a long walk.
+She’d seemed quite nervous, never looking him in the face.
 She had stammered a lot and let him do most of the talking.
 It had occurred to him that she did not seem like one to fight.